Step Three: Know your participants, audiences and targets

 Spectrum of stakeholders and potential partners

-To develop an effective strategy, it’s useful to identify the positions of institutions, organisations, groups and networks that already work on or influence this issue.
+To develop an effective strategy, it’s useful to identify the positions of institutions, organisations, groups and networks that already work on, or influence this issue.

 To do this, begin with your “Why?” statement from Step 1 where you defined how the initiative will contribute to positive social change.
 Now rephrase this into a position statement.
 For example: “We believe we should have balanced gender representation in our Parliament.”

-Next, draw a half-circle, divided into five wedges, including the following:
+Next, drawPrint this diagram to customise for your own project a half-circle, divided into five wedges, including the following:

 • Active allies — already leading/taking actions to support your position